rkgIITBh/data-structures.github.io/HTML/InsertDeleteSplay.md

    p->parent = x;
 }
 ```
-The next basic operation is splaying.
+The next basic operation is playing.
 Splaying is applied whenever a node is accessed.
 As already
 explained, splaying brings the accessed node to the root's position.
 It requires repeated rotations
 depending on the different patterns for a tri-node configuration consisting of the node, its
 parent, and its grandparent.
-We apply either a double right
+We apply either a double right or a double LR rotation depending on
-or a double LR rotation depending on the configuration.
-However, a single rotation is sufficient if the accessed node's parent is the root.
+the configuration.
+However, a single rotation is sufficient if the accessed node's parent is the
+root.
 The code for splaying appears below.
-We have inserted enough comments to explain the rotation type corresponding to the node configuration, its parent, and its
+We have inserted enough comments to explain the rotation
+type corresponding to the node configuration, its parent, and its grandparent.
-grandparent.

 ```
 void splay(SPLAYTREE *t, NODE *n) {